andrevidela/Research-report/Thesis/index.md

 \newpage
 # Introduction

-In this project I will demonstrate different uses and results stemming from a programming practice that allows us to specify how many times each variable is being used.
-This information is part of the type system, in our case we are tracking if a variable is allowed to be used exactly once, or if it has no restrictions.
-Such type system is called a “linear type system”.
+In this project, I will demonstrate different uses and results stemming from a programming practice that allows us to specify how many times each variable is being used.
+This information is part of the type system; in our case we are tracking if a variable is allowed to be used exactly once, or if it has no restrictions.
+Such a type system is called a “linear type system”.

 As we will see, there is a lot more to this story, so as part of this thesis, I will spend some time introducing dependent types as well as our host language: Idris.
-This warm up will be followed by a context review outlining the existing body of work about linear types and related topics.
-Once both the theoretical and technical landscape have been set I will introduce the concept of linear and quantitative type.
-Those two concepts together are the key to understanding the rest of this thesis which is about the ergonomics of Quantitative Type Theory\cite{qtt}\cite{nuttin} (QTT, for short) for software development and the performance improvement we can derive from the linearity features of Idris2.
+This warm-up will be followed by a context review outlining the existing body of work about linear types and related topics.
+Once both the theoretical and technical landscape have been set, I will introduce the concept of linear and quantitative types.
+Those two concepts together are the key to understanding the rest of this thesis which is about the ergonomics of Quantitative Type Theory \cite{qtt}\cite{nuttin} (QTT, for short) for software development and the performance improvement we can derive from the linearity features of Idris2.

 The main goal of this thesis is to explore the uses of quantitative types in a dependently-typed setting for real-world programs, those last two chapters are the result of such exploration.
-With it, I aim to explain the limitation of quantitative types and propose ways of getting around them.
-Some of those ideas have been implemented in the Idris2 compiler, and we discuss their details and consequences.
+With it, I aim to explain the limitations of quantitative types and propose ways of getting around them.
+Some of those ideas have been implemented in the Idris2 compiler and we discuss their details and consequences.

 Let us begin slowly and introduce the basic concepts.
 The following will only make assumptions about basic understanding of imperative and functional programming.